smith-security/oauth2-jwt-bearer/README.md

 The key function here is the `grant` function which is what you call to get your access token.

-The `grant` function obtains an access token, if we have already aquired one (and it is still valid) we will re-use that token, if we don't already have a token or the token has expired, we go and ask for a new one.
+The `grant` function obtains an access token.
+If we have already aquired one (and it is still valid) we will re-use that token.
+If we don't already have a token or the token has expired, we go and ask for a new one.

 This operation is safe to call from multiple threads.
-If we are using a current token reads will happen concurrently, If we have to go to the network the request will be serialised so that only one request is made for a new token.
+If we are using a current token reads will happen concurrently.
+If we have to go to the network the request will be serialised so that only one request is made for a new token.